 An f stop or f number, usually written as f/XX refers to the ratio between the focal length of a lens and the size of its aperture.
 It’s arrived at by dividing the focal length by the aperture size.

-For example, a 50mm lens with a maximum aperture size of 25 mm would have a maximum f stop of f/2.0 (because 50 / 25 = 2), while one with a maximum aperture size of 50 mm would have a maximum f stop of f/1.0.
+For example, if the focal length is 50mm, and the aperture size is 25mm, the f.stop number is f/2.0.
+This is because 50mm / 25mm = 2), while a lens with a maximum aperture size of 50 mm would have a maximum f stop of f/1.0.

 Most lenses are labeled by their maximum f stop, such as the Voigtlander Nokton 50mm f/1.0 Aspherical MC Lens.